>Looking for a game to buy

 >also the controls are responsive, less than in unity but more than in black flag for example

-The biggest flaw of all the AC games is when you're enjoying being an assassino in old times and the game forces you to play as Desmond or whatever the fuck his name is in the modern era.
+The biggest flaw of all the AC games is when you're enjoying being an assassino in old times and the game forces you to play as Desmond or whatever the frick his name is in the modern era.

 >inb4 "B-BUT MUH ALIENS AND CONSPIRACY IT TIES INTO THE STORY REEEE"

 Yeah as someone who knows little to nothing about AC lore the modern day levels are meh.
-Cool change of pace but I have no idea what the fuck Desmond's handlers are blabbering about.
+Cool change of pace but I have no idea what the frick Desmond's handlers are blabbering about.
 All I can surmise is that Templars=bad and Assassins=good

 The overarching story could've also been told in the respective era of each game, and then tied together in the later games, there wasn't any reason for the whole